 Where the work was performed by component auditors, we determined the level of involvement we needed to have in the audit work at those reporting units.
 As a result, eight overseas components were visited by senior members of the Group audit team, including all of the Group's significant components in the US (which are visited at least annually) alongside Belgium, China, France, Germany and Italy.
 In addition, each of the five shared service centres supporting reporting components in Group audit scope was visited.
-For those components in Group audit scope where a site visit was not undertaken, our involvement included review of component audit clearance meetings.
+For those components in Group audit scope where a site visit was not undertaken, our involvement included review of component auditor work papers and attendance at certain component audit clearance meetings.